alessandrobruni/Tableau/US_census_prj.md

 # VISUAL ANALYSIS WITH TABLEAU

-Insight from 2015 USA Census Data (data source at [this link](https://www.kaggle.com/datasets/muonneutrino/us-census-demographic-data) )
+Insight from 2015 USA Census Data (data source at [this link](https://www.kaggle.com/datasets/muonneutrino/us-census-demographic-data))

 The analyses is posted at[ this link,](https://public.tableau.com/app/profile/alx4976/viz/Census_16655268075390/USCensus2015?publish=yes) and it is divided in 3 panels.

 ![](foreign.png)

-Panel 1: Which states are the most attractive to foreigners in the U.S.?
+Panel 1: Which states are the most attractive to foreigners in the U.S.A.?

 Summary: